-2200 Section 2, Canadian Government and Politics, Lect.
+2200 Canadian Government and Politics, Lect.
 3 hrs.; J. Smith.
-Prerequisite: An introductory political science class or instructor's permission,
+Prerequisite: An introductory political science class or instructor's permission.

-The class begins by examining the Confederation debate, 1864-67, and then turns to the constitution of the new federation, the British North American Act.
+The class begins by examining the Confederation debate, 1864-67, and then turns to the constitution of the new federation, the British North America Act.
 Its development via constitutional amendment and the practice of judicial review is studied.
-A review of the Canada Act, 1982 completes this section of the course.
+A review of the Canada Act, 1982, completes this section of the course.
 The second section deals with governmental institutions, the Crown, cabinet government and Parliament.
 The third and final section covers elections, the electoral system and political parties.

-2228B The State and the Economy in Canada, Lect. and discussion 2 hrs.; H. Bakvis.
+2228B Government-Business Relations in Canada, Lect. and discussion 2 hrs.; H. Bakvis.
 Prerequisite: An introductory political science class, or instructor's permission.